../_images/week1.jpeg

 Collaboration is one of the four main threads of this minor, and peer feedback is key to that.

-Collaborate effectively with other group members, other groups, and the case owners/experts of the field.
+• Collaborate effectively with other group members, other groups, supervisors, coaches and the case owners/experts of the field.

 Workshop Jigsaw puzzle part I#

-In jigsaw activities, students engage with content in different ways, explaining more deeply different parts of the content.
-In this workshop, students will be grouped according to the piece of the review, given on Monday, that they have had to read.
-For instance, the four students who had to read the Introduction will come together and discuss the Introduction, they have become Experts in their part.
-What have they learned from it?
+In jigsaw activities, you engage with content in different ways, explaining more deeply different parts of the content.
+In this workshop, you will be grouped according to the piece of the review, given on Monday, that you have had to read.
+For instance, the four students who had to read the Introduction will come together and discuss the Introduction, you have become Experts in your part.
+What have you learned from it?
 What is important?
-What has piqued their curiosity?
-Have they found additional interesting information?
+What has piqued your curiosity?
+Have you found additional interesting information?
 The other groups do the same for their parts.
-During the session, the students will make 3-4 slides with the information of their part.
+During the session, you will make 3-4 slides with the information of your part.
 These will then be presented to the other students during the Workshop Jigsaw puzzle part II, on Friday.
-Each group will select a representative to present their part in day 2 of this workshop.
+Each student will need to be prepared to present their part in day 2 of this workshop.

 Key concepts#